Direction to take excess annual leave

 Direction to take excess annual leave under an agreement

-If you're covered by an enterprise agreement, check the terms of your agreement for information about when an employee can be directed to take excess annual leave.
-To find an agreement, go to the Fair Work Commission website.
+If you’re covered by an enterprise agreement, check it for information about when an employee can be directed to take excess annual leave.
+For help finding if an enterprise agreement applies, go to our Finding an agreement page.

-If an agreement says an employee can be directed to take excess annual leave but doesn't set out specific rules about this, then the direction must be reasonable.
+If an enterprise agreement says an employee can be directed to take excess annual leave, but doesn’t set out specific rules about this, then the direction must be reasonable.

 Direction to take excess annual leave for award and agreement free employees